eiskalteschatten/compile-sass/Readme.md

 **Important Note:**

-This is the documentation for version 2.
-If you need the documentation for version 1, please see the Readme from the last release of version 1: https://github.com/eiskalteschatten/compile-sass/tree/v1.1.3
+This is the documentation for v2.
+If you need the documentation for v1, please see the Readme from the last release of v1: https://github.com/eiskalteschatten/compile-sass/tree/v1.1.3

 ## Table of Contents